dilawar/ncbs/handbook/student_handbook.markdown

 estimate for time, but remember that this estimate is based on dealers and other factors outside their control.

+## Helpdesk records
-**Helpdesk records:** Every stage of the response will be documented in the helpdesk: initial request, response, contacting vendors, vendor responses, tests and repairs, and final resolution.
+ Every stage of the response will be documented in the helpdesk initial request, response, contacting vendors, vendor responses, tests and repairs, and final resolution.
 This is important for you to know what is going on, and for documenting the process.
 When the job is done, the helpdesk staff will contact you by email to ask if